sandialabs/capp/README.md

 capp rebuild package1
 ```

+If given no arguments, the `capp rebuild` command will rebuild all packages.

 ### Reconfiguring a Package

 Sometimes a change to a package is substantial enough that it requires